Tea for Two Babydoll Brunch for a Toddler Birthday

 Beverages

-For the parents, we offered mimosas, coffee, and of course hot tea of their choice.
+For adults, we offered mimosas, coffee, and of course hot tea of their choice.

 Thanks for stopping by!
-For more party inspo, keep reading my blog and click the button below!
-Follow me on Instagram for more decorating inspiration and ideas!
+For more party inspo, check out my blog post on Betsy’s Bow Birthday, Chip’s Cowboy Birthday and Sailboat Birthday!
+Follow me on Instagram for more party decorating ideas!